moorepants/eme185/content/pages/microcontrollers.rst

 Objectives
 ==========

-- To learn what a microcontroller is and what it may be used for in the context of mechanical engineering.
+After the lessons are completed students will be able to:

-- To learn the basic programming constructs needed to program an Arduino.
+- explain what a microcontroller is and what it may be used for in the context of mechanical engineering
-- To get introduced to an emulation tool for microcontroller design.
+- use an emulator for microcontroller design
-- To understand how a simple theoretical control system can be implemented with a microcontroller.
+- program an Arduino using the C programming language
-- To learn how to control a high power motor with a low power control circuit.
+- design code that implements a simple theoretical control system
-- To practice building a physical control circuit.
+- build a physical circuit that implements a simple control system

 Lesson Materials
 ================